-Interestingly enough, early Christmas cards rarely showed winter or religious themes but instead favored more whimsical image like flowers, fairies and other fairy tale designs that featured the welcoming of spring.
+Interestingly enough, early Christmas cards rarely showed winter or religious themes but instead favored more whimsical images like flowers, fairies, and other fairy tale designs that featured the welcoming of spring.
 Also popular were humorous and sentimental images of children and animals.

 At Christmas 1873, the firm Prang and Mayer began creating greeting cards for the British market and then began selling the cards in America in 1874.
 Using the chromolithography process of printmaking, they were producing over five million cards a year by 1880, but they were costly.
 However, less expensive Christmas cards were produced by other companies so they were affordable to the public, and Prang went out of business.

 In the 1910s and 1920s, homemade Christmas cards became popular.
-They featured treasures from home, like ribbon, button, foil, lace and were often unusual shaped.
+They featured treasures from home, like ribbon, button, foil, lace, and were often unusually shaped.
 These were usually too delicate to send through the post and were given by hand.

 Many today, send virtual cards or text or a video greeting.
 But to me, we lose the humanism, the warmth, the love that goes into sharing a Christmas card.

 There are sites where you can create your own Christmas cards.
 Upload family photos, choose your format, colors, and text and they’ll ship them to you.
 There are still a plethora of Christmas cards on the market from cheesy to cartoonish to funny to scenic to festive.
 There’s something for everyone.